 Your event's content is a powerful driver of ROI.

-Learn how to get strategic with it our Guide to Advanecd Content Strategies.
+Learn how to get strategic with our Guide to Advanced Content Strategies.

 3. Create a strong website foundation

 The cornerstone of your promotion efforts is your event page or website.
-Make sure your website includes a compelling description, speaker pictures and bios, event image or logo, event-related videos and a prominent “register now” button.
+Make sure your website includes a compelling description, speaker pictures and bios, event image or logo, event-related videos, and a prominent “register now” button.
 Optimize your website for search.
-This includes using a target keyword, title tags and headers, search-friendly description and internal and external links.
+Your promotion efforts should include using a target keyword, title tags and headers, a search-friendly description and internal and external links.